- Ashbrooke Lodge B&B Doolin (1)

 Day 5: Killarney

-In Killarney you can take a jaunting car ride or just wander about town in and out of pubs, restaurants and craft shops that all offer something different.
+When you get to Killarney, give your chauffeur the evening off and take a jaunting car ride.
+This family-run business offers tours pulled by horse that go off the beaten path and share the area's history, legends and perspective of the locals.
+Later on, wander about town in and out of pubs, restaurants and craft shops that all offer something different.
 You will never want to leave.

 Overnight in The Fairview, Killarney.